-It’s a good idea to have a good grasp of the changes in place so that you come in with the right expectations and have an enjoyable experience.
-Some hotels are opting not to reopen all of their amenities or are doing so with limited capacity and enhanced cleaning protocols, including pools, gyms and spas.
+It’s a good idea to have an understanding of the changes in place so that you come in with the right expectations and have an enjoyable experience.
+Some hotels are opting not to reopen all of their amenities or are doing so with limited capacity and enhanced cleaning protocols.
+This includes pools, gyms and spas.
 Before visiting a winery, it’s best to call ahead to book an appointment.
 (Find lots of great info at the Oregon Wine Board’s tasting room reopening directory.)
 When deciding on a restaurant or lodging facility, look for businesses displaying a Committed to Safety seal in their business or on their website.
 This designation by the Oregon Restaurant and Lodging Association (ORLA) indicates that the establishment is in compliance with the best safety practices related to COVID-19.
 Reservations for timed entry are also becoming more common at indoor attractions, so make sure to call ahead or go online so that you don’t miss out.

 Physical Distance is the Standard